JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

   equation solver.
 - `diffeq_adjoint` uses adjoint sensitivity analysis to "backprop the ODE solver"

 With a similar API.
-Thus to switch from a reverse-mode AD layer to a forward-mode AD layer, one simply has to change a single character.
+Therefore, to switch from a reverse-mode AD layer to a forward-mode AD layer, one simply has to change a single character.
 Since Julia-based automatic differentiation works on Julia code, the native Julia differential equation solvers will continue to benefit from advances in this field.